Skip to main content

 By default, Glean responds automatically only when it has a confident answer, a design choice intended to avoid creating channel noise.

-If you want a guaranteed response from Glean in a channel or a thread, you can enable responses when someone mentions @Glean explicitly.
-You can ask Glean to answer questions, summarize a thread, or anything else.
-As always, Glean's response is personalized to the person who asked the question, and only based on content that person has permission to access.
+If you want a guaranteed response from Glean in a channel or thread, mention @Glean explicitly.
+You can ask Glean to answer questions, summarize a thread, or help with other requests.
+As always, Glean’s response is personalized to the person who asked the question and is based only on content that person has permission to access.

 While you can configure how often Glean responds, certain behaviors are not configurable: